alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 Therefore, all services accessed through `service.gov.uk` domains (including APIs) MUST only be accessible through secure connections.
 For web-based services this means HTTPS only (often referred to by the acronyms TLS or SSL, which both refer to the protocol underpinning these secure connections).
 Services MUST NOT accept HTTP connections under any circumstances.

-Once a service manager has verified that their HTTPS setup is working fine they SHOULD enable [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) on the production domains (`www.`, `admin.` and `assets.`), by setting HTTP an HTTP response header such as
+Once a service manager has verified that their HTTPS setup is working fine they SHOULD enable [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) on the production domains (`www.`, `admin.` and `assets.`), by setting an HTTP response header such as

     Strict-Transport-Security: max-age=1209600, includeSubDomains;